johnbillion/extended-cpts/README.md

     	'slug'     => 'stories',

     ] );

+	register_extended_taxonomy( 'genre', 'story', [

+		# Use radio buttons in the meta box for this taxonomy on the post editing screen:
+		'meta_box' => 'radio',

+		# Add a custom column to the admin screen:
+		'admin_cols' => [
+			'updated' => [
+				'title'       => 'Updated',
+				'meta_key'    => 'updated_date',
+				'date_format' => 'd/m/Y'
+			],
+		],

+	] );
 } );
 ```

+Bam, we now have:

-Bam, we have a 'Stories' post type, with correctly generated labels and post updated messages, three custom columns in the admin area (two of which are sortable), stories added to the main RSS feed, and all stories displayed on the post type archive.
+* A 'Stories' post type, with correctly generated labels and post updated messages, three custom columns in the admin area (two of which are sortable), stories added to the main RSS feed, and all stories displayed on the post type archive.
+* A 'Genre' taxonomy attached to the 'Stories' post type, with correctly generated labels and term updated messages, and a custom column in the admin area.

-The `register_extended_post_type()` function is ultimately a wrapper for `register_post_type()`, so any of the latter's parameters can be used.
+The `register_extended_post_type()` and  `register_extended_taxonomy()` functions are ultimately wrappers for the `register_post_type()` and `register_taxonomy()` functions in WordPress core, so any of the parameters from those functions can be used.

 There's quite a bit more you can do.
 [See the wiki for full documentation.](https://github.com/johnbillion/extended-cpts/wiki)